Ghosts of the Le Mans Hall Saint Marys College in Haunted Indiana

 An iconic feature of Le Mans Hall is the “Avenue”, a corridor linking Le Mans and the Church of Our Lady of Loretto.
 In earlier decades, new students would participate in a traditional ‘walk’ down this corridor, symbolizing their induction into the Saint Mary’s community.
 It remains a beloved ritual for many alumnae.

-Related Haunted Stories: Cincinnati Music Hall
+Related Haunted Stories: Mary Mayo Hall Michigan State University

 Le Mans Hall is perhaps most famous for its tower, a beautiful piece of architecture that can be seen much further afield in the city of South Bend.
 The tower houses a carillon, a musical instrument with 23 bells, each weighing up to 1,500 pounds.
 These bells ring out at various times throughout the day.